Lunar water: Chandrayaan-1

 Image of the Moon taken by the Moon Mineralogy Mapper.
 Blue shows the spectral signature of hydroxide, green shows the brightness of the surface as measured by reflected infrared radiation from the Sun and red shows a mineral called pyroxene.

 India's ISRO spacecraft Chandrayaan-1 released the Moon Impact Probe (MIP) that impacted Shackleton Crater, of the lunar south pole, at 20:31 on 14 November 2008 releasing subsurface debris that was analysed for presence of water ice.
 During its 25-minute descent, the impact probe's Chandra's Altitudinal Composition Explorer (CHACE) recorded evidence of water in 650 mass spectra gathered in the thin atmosphere above the Moon's surface and hydroxyl absorption lines in reflected sunlight.

-On September 25, 2009, NASA declared that data sent from its M^{3} confirmed the existence of hydrogen over large areas of the Moon's surface, albeit in low concentrations and in the form of hydroxyl group (·OH) chemically bound to soil.
+On September 25, 2009, NASA declared that data sent from its M^{3} confirmed the existence of hydrogen over large areas of the Moon's surface, albeit in low concentrations and in the form of hydroxyl groups (·OH) chemically bound to soil.
 This supports earlier evidence from spectrometers aboard the Deep Impact and Cassini probes.
 On the Moon, the feature is seen as a widely distributed absorption that appears strongest at cooler high latitudes and at several fresh feldspathic craters.
 The general lack of correlation of this feature in sunlit M^{3} data with neutron spectrometer H abundance data suggests that the formation and retention of OH and H_{2}O is an ongoing surficial process.
 OH/H_{2}O production processes may feed polar cold traps and make the lunar regolith a candidate source of volatiles for human exploration.